Teja Bhai & Family

-Teja Bhai and Family is a 2011 Indian Malayalam-language action comedy film directed by Deepu Karunakaran, starring Prithviraj Sukumaran and Akhila Sasidharan in the lead roles.
+Teja Bhai and Family is a 2011 Indian Malayalam-language action comedy film directed by Deepu Karunakaran, starring Prithviraj Sukumaran,Akhila Sasidharan, Suman and Suraj Venjaramoodu in the lead roles.
 One of the songs, Oru Madhura Kinavin (remix version), was sung by Vijay Yesudas.
-The original version of this song from the movie, Kanamarayathu, was sung by his father, K. J. Yesudas.
+The original version of this song from the movie, Kanamarayathu, was sung by his father, K. J. Yesudas.The film was an average grosser upon its theatrical release.

 Plot

 Teja Bhai, a well known don in Kuala Lumpur, Malaysia and his sidekicks are the top news of major dailies.
 One day, he happens to fall in love with Vedhika, a girl who happens to pass through his life.
 Vedhika also lives in Kuala Lumpur and volunteers in an orphanage and is involved in several philanthropic activities.
 Teja under the name Roshan befriends her.
 The film revolves around the love between them, without Vedhika knowing the real job of Teja.

 Vedhika's father Damodarji wants his daughter to be married to a man with high social status and family heritage.
 The power of love makes Teja change from his way of life as an underworld don and he decides to make a good family and for this, he flies to Kerala.
 Teja tries to find his estranged family.
 He also enlists the help of a pseudo Swami Rajaguru Veshya Vachassu.
 The thread takes a hilarious turns with the arrival of Vedhika and her father to join Teja's family.
 Unable to find his real family, Guru helps Teja by hiring drama artists and small-time con artists to pose as his relatives.
 Meanwhile, some of Teja's enemies are also after him and his gang.
 There is also a struggle of hiding his real identity from Vedhika and her father.
 The hilarious consequences of these actions and the story that ensues and how Teja manages to win the hand of his love amidst all this chaos form the crux of the movie.